netasstaj/SpidrReportAutomation/README.md

 This script has written for Spidr Core Departmant in Netas by Intern Ersin CEYLAN.

 ## Introduction

+ The aim is after every release of SPiDR, automation of the prepared report.

 ---

- The aim is after every release of SPiDR, sutomation of the prepared report.

 ## Components
----

 * Python
 * HTML
 * Makefile
 * JavaScript

+---

 ## Usage
 ---